openharmony/docs/en/application-dev/reference/apis/js-apis-userFileManager.md

 createPhotoAsset(displayName: string, albumUri?: string): Promise&lt;FileAsset&gt;;

-Creates an image or video asset.
+Creates an image or video asset with the specified file name and URI.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.FileManagement.UserFileManager.Core